Parent Handbook 2023

 • Be welcomed and checked in by the office staff.

-• Campers who registered early for 2023 will receive their 2023 Early Registration Gift – a Cotopaxi drawstring backpack with Kingsley Pines logo.
+• Campers who registered early for 2024 will receive their 2024 Early Registration Gift – a deluxe red beach towel with Kingsley Pines logo.

 • Pick up their laundry bag if they need one, and get a photo